Compliance competency: Everything you need to know about HITRUST compliance

 • Managed

 The HITRUST CSF has 19 assessment domains of information security.
-These domains make it easier for teams to isolate concerns around data protection and are averaged based on the scores of the requirement statements to determine certification or not.
+These domains make it easier for teams to isolate concerns around data protection, and they are averaged based on the scores of the requirement statements to determine certification.

 1. Information Protection Program